02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 ORM (Object-Relational Mapping) Prevents SQL Injection at the framework level

-Two-Factor Authentication (2FA) Supports two-step identity verification
+Two-Factor Authentication (2FA) Supports Two-Factor Authentication

 - Saeree ERP Development Team